wernerfred/docker-mailserver/docs/content/advanced/mail-sieve.md

 All user defined sieve scripts that are managed by ManageSieve are stored in the user's home folder in `/var/mail/domain.com/user1/sieve`.
 Just one sieve script might be active for a user and is sym-linked to `/var/mail/domain.com/user1/.dovecot.sieve` automatically.

+!!! note
-***Note:*** ManageSieve makes sure to not overwrite an existing `.dovecot.sieve` file.
+    ManageSieve makes sure to not overwrite an existing `.dovecot.sieve` file.
 If a user activates a new sieve script the old one is backuped and moved to the `sieve` folder.

 The extension is known to work with the following ManageSieve clients:
 * **Sieve Editor**  a portable standalone application based on the former Thunderbird plugin (https://github.com/thsmi/sieve).